 3. Sensitivity to Business Issues

 The high visibility of interactions over social media can be an asset to your business (if they make you look desirable, relative to the competition).
 At the same time, you don’t want every conversation to be public.
 After all, there are some policies you probably don’t want to advertise.
-Given this, it’s important to look for candidates that possess the necessary sensitivities to discussing your business in a public forum.
+Given this, it’s important to look for candidates that possess the necessary sensitivities to discuss your business in a public forum.

 Getting customer service right is a difficult thing to do, on any channel.
 The key is to hire the right agents for the right job – after all, they’re an extension of your brand.